We already know this.

 Fortunately, there are many ways team leaders can actively foster a shared identity and shared understanding and break down the barriers to cooperation and information exchange.
 One powerful approach is to ensure that each subgroup feels valued for its contributions toward the team’s overall goals.
 It includes emphasizing that all subteams contribute necessary skills and that they depend on each other to achieve success.

 Another way is to bring everyone together on a regular basis, align them towards the same goal, and highlight the importance of teamwork.
+Something quirky such as designing company shirts can also be a fun, simple, but effective way to help team members feel connected.

 When you implement these tactics, your team members will start to view the team not as “us and them”, but as “we”.